trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retro.md

 To select a time window

-1. Simply click and drag your mouse  over the chart to select specific time range
+1. Simply click and drag your mouse  over the chart to select specific time range on the Time selector

-2. Details of the current time selection is shown in the band
+2. Details of the current time selection is shown in the green band

 3. All tools and FAQ now correspond to the time interval selected